Allied Artists Music Group: Current history and management

 Shortly after the 2000 realignment of AAI's music holdings, Kim Richards, AAI's chief executive officer and chairman of the board, announced that former lawyer to The Beatles and co-manager of The Bee Gees, Robert Fitzpatrick had been named as AAMG's maiden president.
 Among Fitzpatrick's music contributions while helming AAMG were soundtracks for such box-office hits as Pulp Fiction, Remember the Titans and The 51st State.
 Fitzpatrick notably broadened AAMG's domestic distribution into a global distribution network.
 As part of the "Fitzpatrick Plan," existing home video licensing agreements held by Allied Artists Film Group would be converted into direct distribution for a new wholly owned, but specialized entity to be combined with existing distribution held by AAMG.
 Today, the home video distribution arm of Allied Artists Film Group has been merged with AAMG's music distribution network, to create "Allied Artists Music & Video Distribution" (AAMVD), with global reach and presence on every continent.
 Fitzpatrick was elevated to president of parent AAI in June of 2006, naming former managing director of Warner Bros.
 Records U.K., Stephan Bauer-Stace, as his replacement.
 Bauer had an extensive history with such music icons as Led Zeppelin, The Rolling Stones and Jeff Beck, which was a direction Richards envisioned for AAMG.
 Bauer was diagnosed with cancer in November of 2015, taking a leave of absence shortly thereafter.
 Longtime friend of both Richards and Bauer, John Velasco, former head of United Artists Music U.K., known for his decades of experience in the music industry, having played crucial roles in the careers of Michael Jackson, ABBA, ELO, John Denver, Marvin Gaye and Davy Jones, stepped in to manage AAMG during Bauer's absence.
 Bauer's health continued to decline until June of 2016 when he succumbed to the cancer.
 After Bauer's death, Richards announced that Velasco was being named permanent president of AAMG.
 Prior to Bauer's death, he signed Norwegian "Master Guitarist" Rocky Kramer to AAMG.
 Bauer died before Kramer's debut album "Firestorm" was released.
 Under Velasco's leadership, Kramer's first single "Rock Star" spawned a hit music video and reached Number One on the Global DRT Chart.
-Kramer has been described as "[o]ne of the strongest and most poignant guitarists since [Jimi] Hendrix."